Leading Centre for world class Assisted Reproductive Services in Nigeria.

 • Subserosal Fibroid: It grows outside the uterus.
 As they grow larger, they can cause pain due to their size or pressure put on a nearby organ.

-Fibroids are usually without symptoms, but the growth in the size of tumor, the location and the number of fibroids can lead to the commonest symptoms.
+Many women with fibroids never know they have fibroids because they do not show symptoms.
+However, the growth in the size of tumour, the location and the number of fibroids can lead to the following symptoms:

-• Because of the size of these tumours, they compress and affect the organ surrounding the uterus making the patient pass water frequently at times.
+• Frequent urination: Because of the size of these tumours, they compress and affect the organ surrounding the uterus like the bladder, making the patient pass water frequently at times.

 • It can also result in recurrent miscarriage, preterm labour, bleeding in between periods and malpresentation.
 Malpresentation can affect delivery making the baby not being able to come out with the head downwards, it either comes out with the buttocks or any other part of the body.